zhenkewu/CFRL/docs/source/introduction/getting_started.rst

 .. image:: ../supps/workflow_chart_cropped.png

-A general CFRL workflow is as follows: First, simulate a trajectory using :code:`environment` or read in a trajectory using :code:`reader`.
+A general PyCFRL workflow is as follows: First, simulate a trajectory using :code:`environment` or read in a trajectory using :code:`reader`.
 Then, train a preprocessor using :code:`preprocessor` to remove the bias in the trajectory data.
 After that, pass the preprocessed trajectory into the FQI algorithm in :code:`agents` to learn a counterfactually fair policy.
 Finally, use functions in :code:`evaluation` to